ibbles/LearningUnreal/Niagara Fluids.md

 It will show up as a parameter to the Set Parameters module.
 Bind that parameter to Link Inputs > Output > OUTPUT .
 MODULE NAME > Output Value Name.

+If you add another [[Niagara Module]] at the end of a sequence that computes a new grid attribute value, remember to update the Set Parameter module to read from the new last module's output.
+If you forget this the module will compute its result but it will never be used for anything.

-- Grid 3D Advect Scalar: Move values in the grid cells according to the velocities in the grid cells.
+### Grid 3D Advect Scalar

+Move values in the grid cells according to the velocities in the grid cells.
 Does not write the updated grid values back to the same grid attribute, but to OUTPUT .
 GRID 3D ADVECT SCALAR .
 Advected Scalar.

+Parameters:
 - Advection Method: Don't know yet.
 - Advected Grid: The grid that contains the scalar attribute to be advected.
 Set with ⌵ button > Link Inputs > Emitter > EMITTER  . your grid.
 - dt: The delta time for the current tick. ⌵ button > Link Inputs > Engine > ENGINE .
 Delta Time.
 - dx: The size of a cell.
 Typically bound to an Emitter Parameter that has been initialized to EMITTER .
 GRID 3D SET RESOLUTION .
 World Cell Size > X, which is created by the Grid 3D Set Resolution [[Niagara Module]].
 - Scalar Index: The attribute index of the grid attribute to advect.
 We typically create Emitter Parameters for these, see _Attribute Index_.
 - Velocity Grid: The grid that contains the velocity attribute causing the advection.
 Often the same as Advected Grid.
 - Velocity Index: The attribute index of the velocity grid attribute.
 See _Attribute Index_.

+### Dissipate Float

+This one is in Grid 2D, not Grid 3D.
+Seems to work with 3D grids anyway.
+I assume because it doesn't use the grid structure for anything, it just reads one single float and it doesn't matter where it comes from, the computation is the same regardless.

+Parameters:
+- Dissipation Rate: How fast to dissipate.
+Don't know the unit of this.
+Values around 1.0 seems to work well.
+- dt: Bind to Link Inputs > Engine > ENGINE .
+Delta Time.
+- Float Value: The value to dissipate.
+	- Bind it to e.g. Link Inputs > Emitter > EMITTER .
+GRID .
+Density, or, if you have another module, such as Grid 3D Advect Scalar, that you want to dissipate the output of, bind the Float Value parameter to Link Inputs > Output > OUTPUT .
+MODULE NAME .
+Output Name, for example OUTPUT .
+GRID 3D ADVECT SCALAR .
+Advected Scalar.

 ## Post Simulation Stage